alphashuro/alphashuro/README.md

 [![](jsnsd-openjs-node-js-services-developer.png)](https://www.youracclaim.com/badges/b3f92720-7d39-43f7-99c5-106680137a30/public_url)
 *👆🏿 click for more details on my node developer certification*

-I'm currently learning Machine Learning and doing some freelance full-stack development on the side.
+I'm currently growing my knowledge of system design, machine learning, and pedagogy, and occasionally do some freelance development.

 You can reach me at alphashuro[at]gmail.com